Quantum Dial for High-Harmonic Generation: Methods

 \subsection{Description of the squeezed light and monolayer material interactions}

-By defining the velocity along a given dimension $i$ as $v_{i,nm}\,$with $n,m\in\{1,2\},\,i\in\{x,y\}$, where subscripts $"2"$ and $"1"$ denote the conduction and valance band respectively, we obtain the coupling strength between the BSV and the material of a given mode $q$ as (see Supplementary Material Section VI for details):
+By defining the velocity along a given dimension $i$ as $v_{i,nm}\,$with $n,m\in\{1,2\},\,i\in\{x,y\}$, where subscripts "2" and "1" denote the conduction and valance band respectively, we obtain the coupling strength between the BSV of a given mode $q$ and the material as (see Supplementary Material Section VI for details):

 Here, $v_\text{eff}$ is the effective velocity along the BSV polarization direction, $e=|e|$ is the elementary charge, $\sqrt{{\hbar \omega_q}/{2V\epsilon_0}}$ is the electric field strength of the vacuum, $\hbar$ is the reduced Planck constant, $V$ is the quantization volume, $\epsilon_0$ is the vacuum permittivity , and $\chi_q=\pi/2+\omega_q t$ with the frequency $\omega_q$ of mode $q$.
 This $g_q$ parameter enters the response function via the spectral density $G_\mathcal{S}(\omega)$ as shown in Eq.(\ref{main:eq:Rs}) (see Supplementary Material Section VI.B).
 We know that the BSV is generated by an optical parametric amplification process, which results in a spectral shape resembling the pump pulse \cite{rasputnyi2024high,iskhakov2016nonlinear}.
 As a result, we assume a Gaussian spectral distribution of the BSV.
 Consequently, the squeezing parameter as a function of a given frequency $\omega_q$ can be written as